 Knee replacement recovery time

 Healing and getting better after knee replacement surgery takes time.
 During the first six weeks, the wound heals quickly, however, full recovery can take anywhere from six months to a year or more.

 After surgery, patients work to control pain, get back to a normal range of motion, and build up muscle strength through physical therapy.
 When a person is fully healed, their knee usually hurts less and has better function.

 Have questions about your knee replacement?

 The orthopedic surgeons at Tennessee Orthopaedic Clinics are happy to answer your questions and help you make the most of your knee replacement, so you can get years of pain-free use out of your new knee.
-Schedule your appointment today.
+Call us at (865)690-4861 to schedule your appointment today.